tangrams/blocks/INTRO.md

 # Tangram Blocks

-Gallery of **reusable building blocks for Tangram** to make beatifull maps simpler.
+Gallery of **reusable building blocks for Tangram** to make beautiful maps simpler.

-Writing custom styles for [Tangram](https://mapzen.com/projects/tangram/) could be trick because you need to know some GL Shading Language, but using this library for recipes, you can mix and re use some of the snipets of shader code blocks that flavor our maps.
+Writing custom styles for [Tangram](https://mapzen.com/projects/tangram/) can be tricky because you need to know some GL Shading Language, but using this library for recipes, you can mix and reuse some of the snippets of shader code blocks that flavor our maps.

 ## How to use them?
 <hr>